 When people are accused of a crime, they worry about the punishment they might receive.
 Many first-time offenders are relieved when they receive a criminal conviction but no sentence, yet a conviction can be more of a punishment than a gaol sentence.

-A criminal conviction can have a negative impact on your life making it difficult to:
+A criminal conviction can have a negative impact on your life

 For most, one of the worst aspects of receiving a conviction is that it damages your reputation when people learn about the conviction.
 From potential employers to landlords to banking agents when you disclose your criminal offence you may be denied services or opportunities.